Choices and ChallengesUpper School provides a rigorous academic experience in a fully supportive atmosphere.

 Our 106-acre campus features extensive natural turf playing fields, eight tennis courts, two artificial turf fields and an ice rink.
 Two performance gymnasiums are complimented by a dedicated fencing room, a multi-purpose gym and an expansive fitness facility that is staffed by a dedicated performance coach who focuses on strength and conditioning athletes of all sports.

 Princeton Day School is a member of the New Jersey Independent School Athletic Association and plays an independent schedule for all sports featuring premier independent and public schools in New Jersey, Pennsylvania and New York.
-PDS regularly competes for NJISAA State Championships in the B division and has garnered nine in various sports from 2013-2015.
+PDS regularly competes for NJISAA State Championships in the B division.

 For more details on individual teams please visit our Athletics webpage.